EvilJagaGenius/GameScore/README.md

 python -m flask run

 This should set up a server on port 5000.
 To connect to the server, you can open a web browser and connect to localhost:5000/

+Install the Mysql Connector by using this in your command line C:\Users\Your Name\AppData\Local\Programs\Python\Python36-32\Scripts>python -m pip install mysql-connector-python